jryanlohmolder/gadfly/README.md

 # Gadfly

-**Gadfly** is a civic transparency tool that ingests congressional voting data from the Congress API and presents it as accessible, searchable profiles for every sitting member of Congress.
+**Gadfly** is an open source civic transparency tool built to hold the United States' Congress accountable.
+Meaning, it exists to clearly show Americans, irrespective of party affiliation, socioeconomic status, or class if their representatives actually represent them.
+Gadfly ingests congressional voting data from the Congress API and presents it as accessible, searchable profiles for every sitting member of Congress.

-> **Status:** Data pipeline complete (members, votes, bill text, member positions, and AI categorization).
-Web interface is in progress — sections marked _Planned_ below are not yet built.
+> **Status:** Data pipeline for the House is complete (members, votes, bill text, member positions, and AI categorization).
+The Senate data pipeline is currently being built.
+After that effort will be shifted to developing the neural network that will categorize legislation and power Gadfly.

 ---

 ## What It Does

-The goal: enter your zip code to pull up your two U.S. Senators and your House Representative, then click any of them to see how they actually vote — in plain language.
+Enter your zip code to pull up your two U.S. Senators and your House Representative, then click any of them to see how they actually vote in an easy to digest, voter profile.

-For each member the data layer currently supports:

-- **Voting profile** — a full log of their votes, each with a plain-language summary of the bill, the policy categories it touches, the directional lean within each category, and any flags raised during analysis.
-- **Legislation** — the bills they sponsored or cosponsored, with policy area.

-A derived "accountability" view (bills that reduced government oversight, expanded military spending, or restricted individual rights) is _Planned_ — it will be built on top of the flags and category directions already stored per vote.

 ---